Raphhh/php-lib-bootstrap/README.md

-# php-lib-bootstrap
+# Php Lib Bootstrap

 A bootstrap for a lib in PHP.
-This library will install all the basic files and settings to start a PHP library.
 Don't set, just code!

+This bootstrap will install all the basic files and settings to start a PHP library.

 ## Installation